reddit/bugs/README.md

 SOLR-2374	Done	Fix crash in LTR plugin
-SOLR-2409	Done	Fix issue with edismax query parser SOLR-2377	To Do	Cleanup admin UI relevance section SOLR-2410	To Do Solve the foobar in teh UI
+SOLR-2409	Done	Fix issue with edismax query parser SOLR-2377	To Do	Cleanup admin UI relevance section SOLR-2410	To Do	Solve the foobar in the UI
 ```

 ## Update your issue progress